Susan Wehle

 Susan Wehle (May 14, 1953 – February 12, 2009) was ordained the first American female Jewish Renewal cantor (hazzan) in 2006.

-Wehle was a cantor for Temple Beth Am in Williamsville, New York, and Temple Sinai in Amherst, New York, for nine years.
+Wehle was a cantor for Temple Beth Am in Williamsville, New York and Temple Sinai in Amherst, New York for nine years.
 She created one CD, Songs of Healing and Hope.

-She was the daughter of Holocaust survivors Hana and Kurt Wehle, and had two sons, Jonah and Jake.
-She died in the plane crash of Colgan Air Flight 3407 in Clarence, New York.
+Weile was the daughter of Holocaust survivors Hana and Kurt Wehle, and had two sons, Jonah and Jake.
+She died in the crash of Colgan Air Flight 3407 in Clarence, New York.